zytancl/AO3-to-Wayback-Machine/README.md

 If archiving fails, the status banner will say so.
 To get a diagnostic report:

 - Click the ⚙ floating button at the bottom-right of the page
-- Click 📋 Copy error log (N entries)
+- Click "📋 Copy error log"
 - Paste the copied JSON into a new GitHub issue

 **Note: The above function may not work, so if there's no logs for you, just manually explain what happened.**

-Please also include your browser name and version, and which userscript manager you're using.
+When writing the issue, please read the template and its instructions properly.

 ## Notes